 We hope that you find this convenience rollup package useful.
 This same convenience rollup also applies to Windows Server 2008 R2.”

-Monthly rollups are released at the end of each month, an it will contain all non-security updates for Windows 7 or Windows 8.1 released during that month.
+Monthly rollups are released at the end of each month, and it will contain all non-security updates for Windows 7 or Windows 8.1 released during that month.

 Another way of forcing people to upgrade to Windows 10?

-We’ve came to the point where every Microsoftaction related to Windows 7 or Windows 8.1 is recognized as another attempt to force people to upgrade to Windows 10.
+We’ve come to the point where every Microsoftaction related to Windows 7 or Windows 8.1 is recognized as another attempt to force people to upgrade to Windows 10.

 With the convenience rollup tool, Microsoft will install absolutely every previously released update to Windows 7 or Windows 8.1, including updates that are designed to push to Windows 10 upgrade!

-We’re sure this wasn’t Microsoft’s primary goal when releasing KB3020369, as it’s main purpose is to deliver missed updates, and save people’s time and effort.
+We’re sure this wasn’t Microsoft’s primary goal when releasing KB3020369, as the main purpose is to deliver missed updates and save people’s time and effort.